5 Questions to Ask a Financial Advisor

 2. Are you a fiduciary?

 The good news is that many financial advisors already adhere to a fiduciary standard.
 Investment advisors who are registered investment advisors--or work for firms organized as registered investment advisors--are already fiduciaries.
-Certified financial planners are required to act as fiduciaries when offering planning advice, but they may not be when they're selling securities.
-(I know, too confusing.)
+Certified financial planners are required to act as fiduciaries when offering financial advice.
+(The CFP board expanded fiduciary requirements for all certified financial planners in all financial-advice contexts in October 2019.)
 Your job is to ask the question outright: Are you a fiduciary, and will you be one in every context in which you'll serve me?

 That's not to suggest that financial professionals who aren't fiduciaries are automatically unethical hacks, by the way; many non-fiduciaries uphold high ethical standards and treat clients with every bit as much care as their fiduciary counterparts.
 But investors who work with a fiduciary have a higher level of legal protections than if they work with an advisor who’s held to the lower "suitability standard."
 The latter type of advisors need to be able to defend their recommendations as being appropriate/suitable for you, versus fiduciaries, who are legally obligated to recommend the "best" products for you given your situation.